jamesbaxter0424/CD_Final/README.md

 This is an interactive creation system combining Hand Gesture Drawing and Generative AI (Stable Diffusion).

 The project aims to explore the iterative creation process between human hand drawing and AI generation: starting from hand-drawn sketches, AI generates images, and then users "harvest" local textures from the generated images to convert them into new "brushes/stamps" for the next round of creation.
-Trying to find the language between AI and Human.
+Trying to find the language between AI and Human and the best Interaction way.

 [![Watch the Demo](https://img.youtube.com/vi/sKjc2r9NwXE/maxresdefault.jpg)](https://youtu.be/sKjc2r9NwXE)